 That is why when we sat down with Anna Griffin, Chief Marketing Officer, we discussed various topics around how her organization has pivoted, what she’s learned through the past year, and how she is helping her teams successfully transition into their new hybrid model.

-Anna Griffin – Chief Marketing Officer formally at Smartsheet, currently at Intercom
+Anna Griffin – Chief Marketing Officer at Intercom

 Quyen Pham – Vice President, Sales + Marketing at Swoon

 Sharam Khosravipour – Division Director | Digital, Marketing + Creative at Swoon

 Megan Hari – Director of Marketing at Swoon

 Megan: Anna, what is the current makeup of your team?
 Is it more hybrid, remote, or in-person?